Support Argumentative Writing and Classroom Debate with Organizers

 Round 1 section from the Rebuttal Battle organizer.

-Icons help students keep track of positions, arguments, and rebuttals.
 One of our core interests is understanding teachers as designers.
-We know that most teachers will want to adapt these organizers to fit their particular needs, so we made them available both in both Word and PDF at the links below.
+We know that most teachers will want to adapt these organizers to fit their particular needs, so we made them available in different formats.
+You can find them, and many others, are available for free in our Hub Demo.

 For more information, see Taylor, K. S., Lawrence, J. F., Connor, C. M., & Snow, C. E. (2018).
 Cognitive and linguistic features of adolescent argumentative writing: Do connectives signal more complex reasoning?
 Reading and Writing. https://doi.org/10.1007/s11145-018-9898-6